-Already, I plowed through a twenty-minute search and found no street parking.
-But since my car was the size of a golf cart, I looked for a sliver, any tiny fit, which finally appeared.
-And as I backed into the spot, I knew it was going to be tight.
+Already, I plowed through a twenty-minute search and found nothing.
+But since my car was the size of a golf cart, I looked for a sliver, any tight fit, which finally appeared.
+And as I backed into the spot, I knew it was going to be close.
 My back bumper was going to touch the car behind me, but it would be okay.
 If you lived downtown, you bumped into parked cars all the time.
-The trick was to gently tap and not rip off the front bumper.
+The trick was to gently tap.
+So that’s what I did.
+I eased in and bumped the car.
+I then put my car into first gear and BAM!!!
+My car rocked forward.

 I gently put my car into reverse to flush my car with the curb.
 I planned on easing back slowly, but in a heightened state I popped the car again.